wal-e/wal-e/README.rst

 Backend Blob Store
 ------------------

 The storage backend is determined by the defined _PREFIX.
-Prefixes with the scheme ``s3`` will be directed towards S3, where those with the scheme ``wabs`` will be directed towards Windows Azure Blob Service.
+Prefixes with the scheme ``s3`` will be directed towards S3, those with the scheme ``wabs`` will be directed towards Windows Azure Blob Service, and those with the scheme ``swift`` will be directed towards an OpenStack Swift installation.

 Example S3 Prefix: